bandoche/pyautogui-ng/README.md

     http://ubuntuforums.org/showthread.php?t=1751455

-If you want to do development and contribute to PyAutoGUI, you will need to install these modules from PyPI:
+If you want to do development and contribute to PyAutoGUI-ng, you will need to install these modules from PyPI:

 * pyscreeze
 * pymsgbox